Telmooo/jpass/docs/dataflow_testing.md

 - **All-p-uses**
   - `text`
     - It is only defined once and is p-used twice.
-    - Pair id 3 (or 4) imply the satisfaction of this testing criteria (one def-clear path from every definition to every p-use).
+    - Pair id 3 and 4 imply the satisfaction of this testing criteria (one def-clear path from every definition to every p-use).
   - `length`
     - It is only defined once and is p-used twice.
-    - Pair id 2 (or 3) imply the satisfaction of this testing criteria (one def-clear path from every definition to every p-use).
+    - Pair id 2 and 3 imply the satisfaction of this testing criteria (one def-clear path from every definition to every p-use).
   - `result`
     - Does not have any p-uses, therefore, there's no need to cover this criteria.